ananta1234/bakingfactory/README.md

-67-272: Bread Express
----
-This will be the starter code for the course project in 67-272: Application Design and Development.
-More notes will follow depending on the phase of the project.

 To set this up, clone this repository, run the `bundle install` command to ensure you have all the needed gems and then create the database with `rake db:migrate`.
 If you want to populate the system with fictitious, but somewhat realistic data, you can run the `rake db:populate` command.
 The populate script will create:
 - 120 customers
 - over 600 orders